HyperSpeedProject/SpeedFS/README.md

 # HyperSpeed [Speedy] [Stable 2.0]

+# IMPORTANT

+I have left Deving for almost 2 months now, and this includes this project, and many many other projects.
+So please do not ask anyone who worked on it when will it go back again.

 This is the HyperSpeed Project's source, it can be made in all Xiaomi devices with HyperOS Only.

 # Credits: